wp-plugins/si-contact-form/trunk/readme.txt

 * When you have a translation ready, please send the .po and .mo files to wp-translation at 642weather dot com.
 * If you have any questions, feel free to email me also.
 Thanks!

+= This contact form sends e-mail with unicode encoding UTF-8 for international character support. =

+English-language users will experience little to no impact.
+Any non-English questions or messages submitted will have unicode character encoding so that when you receive the e-mail, the language will still be viewable.

+If you receive an email with international characters and the characters look garbled with symbols and strange characters, your e-mail program may need to be set as follows:

+How to set incoming messages character encoding to Unicode(UTF-8) in various mail clients:

+Evolution:
+View > Character Encoding > Unicode

+Outlook Express 6, Windows Mail:
+Please check "Tools->Options->Read->International Settings".
+Un-check "Use default encoding format for all incoming messages" Now select "View->Encoding", select "Unicode(UTF-8)"

+Mozilla Thunderbird:
+Click on Inbox.
+Select "View->Character Encoding", select "Unicode(UTF-8)"

+Gmail:
+No setting necessary, it just works.

 == Changelog ==

+= 1.3 =
+- (04 Sep 2009) Added Feature: This contact form sends e-mail with unicode encoding UTF-8 for international character support.(fee FAQ)
+- Added Danish Language (da_DK) - Translated by [Thomas J. Langer](http://www.ohyeah-webdesign.dk)
+- fixed an issue with the "Welcome introduction" field translation not translating.

 = 1.2.5 =
 - (02 Sep 2009) Added Norwegian language (nb_NO) - Translated by [Roger Sylte](http://roger.inro.net/)